gradle/gradle/design-docs/features/faster-builds/faster-remote-dependencies/README.md

 * 20% of time spent in adding `DependencyEdge` instances to `incomingEdges`/`outcomingEdges` in `ConfigurationNode`.
 Time is totally dominated by calling `hashCode` on these instances.
 Since the `hashCode` is the native JVM one, it seems to be hardly optimizable without changing the algorithms.
 Question: do we need the `Set` semantics here?

 Those results show that using a more appropriate cache, we can probably improve the performance of dependency resolution.
 For example, instead of using a persistent store, we could use an in-memory store backed with a persistent store for overflows.

+#### Miscellaneous results

+1. Iterating on `Configuration#getAllDependencies` is very inefficient.
+The code at `DefaultProjectDependency.resolve(DependencyResolveContext)` triggers a call to `iterator()`, which in turns delegates to `org.gradle.api.internal.CompositeDomainObjectSet#iterator()`.
+The problem is that this method returns an immutable iterator constructed from a `LinkedHashSet`.
+Creating this hash set requires iterating the backing collection twice, because of an implicit call to `size()`.
+We should investigate why returning an immutable iterator is required, and in any case avoid creating a `LinkedHashSet`.